Fragrance & human fertility

 years of trying.
 This is mainly because of the stress busting properties of

-and the treatment.
+the oils and the treatment.
 However, in such cases I would advise that when

 trying for a baby, the environment should be as free of fragrances as possible.